MicrosoftDocs/entra-docs/docs/external-id/customers/concept-supported-features-customers.md

 ## Look and feel customization

-The following table compares the features available for look and feel customiztion in workforce and external tenants.
+The following table compares the features available for look and feel customization in workforce and external tenants.

 |Feature  |Workforce tenant  | External tenant |
 |---------|---------|---------|